 I am an Associate Professor of Surgery and Chief of the Melanoma/Sarcoma service at Roswell Park Cancer Institute (RPCI).
-My interest in melanoma, sarcoma, and regional therapies dates back to the beginning of my practice over 12 years ago.
+My interest in melanoma, sarcoma, and regional therapies dates back to the beginning of my practice in the year 2000.
 I am the main sarcoma surgeon at RPCI and treat soft tissue sarcomas at all anatomic locations; extremity, truncal, intra-abdominal/retroperitoneal, head and neck, and gastrointestinal stromal tumors (GIST).
 I am a member of major sarcoma groups including the NCCN Sarcoma Panel, the Connective Tissue Oncology Society, and the Radiation Therapy Oncology Group (RTOG) Sarcoma Committee.
 I have been the lead investigator for several sarcoma trials at RPCI, have authored multiple papers on the treatment of soft tissue sarcomas, and have been an invited speaker on this topic at national meetings.
 I oversee our weekly sarcoma/soft tissue tumor multidisciplinary conference where all new sarcoma and rare soft tissue tumor cases are discussed in order to develop the optimal treatment plan.

 I also treat unusual benign and locally aggressive soft tissue tumors.
 These include desmoid/aggressive fibromatosis, dermatofibrosarcoma protuberans (DFSP), neurogenic tumors such as neurofibroma and schwannoma, large and atypical intramuscular lipomatous tumors, solitary fibrous tumor, ganglioneuroma, and adrenal myelolipoma.
 As noted above, our weekly multidisciplinary conference allows for a thorough discussion of the patients with these various tumors.
 In some cases, surgery may not even be necessary.